carbon-language/carbon-lang/llvm/docs/DependenceGraphs/index.rst

   }

 This code contains a statement that has a loop carried dependence on itself creating a cycle in the DDG.
-The figure bellow illustrates how the cycle of dependency is carried through multiple def-use relations and a memory access dependency.
+The figure below illustrates how the cycle of dependency is carried through multiple def-use relations and a memory access dependency.

 .. image:: cycle.png

-The DDG corresponding to this example would have a pi-block that contains all the nodes participating in the cycle, as shown bellow:
+The DDG corresponding to this example would have a pi-block that contains all the nodes participating in the cycle, as shown below:

 .. image:: cycle_pi.png